Austin Fire Department

-“I took every opportunity to chat with folks already in the field, and it quickly became apparent that the program at the colleges of DCCCD was among the best in the country.
+“I took every opportunity to chat with folks already in the field, and it quickly became apparent that the program at Dallas College was among the best in the country.
 I was blown away by the clinical contact I would receive during my education, not to mention the diverse strengths and backgrounds of the faculty.
 Unlike some of the smaller schools I had looked at, I would have access to Parkland Hospital, Children’s Medical Center and a fast-paced, high-volume rotation with Dallas Fire-Rescue.

 “As I settled into the hectic life of attending paramedic school and working nights to support my family, I never once doubted that it would all be worth it.
 Becoming a paramedic forever changed the way I looked at the world and my fellow man and has added great meaning to my life.
 Attaining my certificate through the program advanced my early career through instilling competence and an appreciation for the profession in a way few of the other institutions could.

 “After gaining valuable field experience, I was blessed to be invited to participate in the program as an educator.
 EMS, like my former career in restaurants, demands a commitment to lifelong learning.
 The ability to draw from my own experiences as a paramedic in the classroom has provided yet another unforeseen and worthy venue to exercise the options this program has brought to my life.